 16414 U.S. 301 Dade City, FL 33523

 Since 1950, the Joy-Lan Drive-In Movie Theater has been providing a prime movie experience.
-At this drive-in, you can enjoy back-to-back flicks Wednesday-Sunday on the largest digital screen in Pasco County.
-Joy-Lan is also the last remaining drive-in theater in the county, so keep the experience alive by paying it a visit.
+At this Tampa Bay area drive-in theater, you can enjoy back-to-back flicks Wednesday-Sunday on the largest digital screen in Pasco County, just north of Tampa Bay.
+Joy-Lan is also the last remaining drive-in movie theater in the county, so keep the drive-in movie experience alive by paying it a visit.
 A concession stand serves up snacks including popcorn, hot dogs, pizza, soft drinks and more for nominal fees.
 Plan to arrive 30 minutes before showtime to snag a good spot.

 Admission is $6 per adult and $2 per kid.